Shivaprasadt08/Shivaprasadt08/README.md

 ## 👋 Hi, I'm Shivaprasad Tigadi

-- **Final Year CSE Student**: Currently pursuing a Bachelor's degree in Computer Science and Engineering, with a strong academic background and practical exposure.
+- **B.E Graduate in Computer Science and Engineering, with a strong academic background and practical exposure.
 - **Problem-Solving Enthusiast**: Skilled in solving complex computational problems with a focus on algorithmic thinking and optimization techniques.
-- **Web Development Expertise**: Experienced in front-end and back-end web development, with proficiency in HTML, CSS, JavaScript, and frameworks like Django and React.
+- **Web Development Expertise**: Experienced in front-end and back-end web development, with proficiency in HTML, CSS, JavaScript, and frameworks like Django and React, Express js.
 - **Passion for Innovation**: Dedicated to exploring new technologies and applying them in innovative ways to create efficient, scalable solutions.
 - **Technical Skill Set**: Knowledgeable in a variety of tools and technologies, including database management, cloud computing, and AI-driven systems.
 - **Team Player**: Strong collaborative skills, having worked on multiple projects both individually and as part of a team.
 - **Career Goals**: Aiming to further enhance my technical skills and pursue a career in software development.
--

 # 💻 Tech Stack: